-Table 6 shows the means p-values for each test form for October 2021.
-There were no stations flagged as being too difficult (p-value < 0.30) or too easy (p-value > 0.90).
+Table 6 and Table 7 show the mean p-values for each test form for 2022.
+There were no stations flagged as being too difficult (p-value < 0.30) or too easy (p-value, > 0.90).
 Stations with an STC < 0.30 were reviewed for content appropriateness.
-All of the reviewed stations were deemed to be important and acceptable from a content perspective.
+All the reviewed stations were deemed to be important and acceptable from a content perspective.

-Examiner analyses
+PE analyses

-Examiner analyses are conducted routinely for each of the OSCE stations.
-The examiner analyses are based on the method outlined by Bartman, Smee and Roy (2013).
-For the examiner analyses, the following three steps are followed.
+PE analyses are conducted routinely for each of the OSCE stations.
+The PE analyses are based on the method outlined by Bartman, Smee, and Roy (2013).
+For the PE analyses, the following 3 steps are followed.

-Step One
+Step 1

-For each examiner and station scored by the examiner, the average across the candidates' station scores is calculated.
-This average is the examiner average for that station.
-Then the average of the examiner averages is calculated along with the SD.
-Examiners that scored
+For each PE and station scored by the PE, the average across the candidates' station scores is calculated.
+This average is the PE average for that station.
+Then the average of the PE averages is calculated along with the SD.
+PEs that scored fewer than 10 candidates on a